The Only 12 Principles You Need To Sustain A Loving Relationship

 A well-respected leader in the meditation community told me he had broken up and gotten back together with his partner 13 times in three years.
 That was a defining moment for me, because I realized that absolutely everyone experiences challenges in relationships, no matter how enlightened.
-Relationships can be difficult even when you understand the nuances of human behavior — especially when you understand human behavior.
+A love relationship can be difficult even when you understand the nuances of human behavior — especially when you understand human behavior.

 1. Relationships don’t make you happy.